ctrlplusb/react-universally/internal/docs/PKG_SCRIPTS.md

 ## `npm run analyze:client`

-Creates an 'webpack-bundle-analyze' session against the production build of the client bundle.
+Creates an `webpack-bundle-analyze` session against the production build of the client bundle.

 ## `npm run analyze:server`

-Creates an 'webpack-bundle-analyze' session against the production build of the server bundle.
+Creates an `webpack-bundle-analyze` session against the production build of the server bundle.

 ## `npm run build`